WebAssembly/component-model/design/mvp/CanonicalABI.md

 `realloc` approach would normally suffer from multiple reallocations per string (e.g., using the standard doubling-growth strategy).
-However, as already shown in `load_string` above, string values come with two useful hints: their original encoding and byte length.
+However, as already shown in `load_string` above, string values come with two useful hints: their original encoding and number of source [code units].
 From this hint data, `store_string` can do a much better job minimizing the number of reallocations.

 We start with a case analysis to enumerate all the meaningful encoding combinations, subdividing the `latin1+utf16` encoding into either `latin1` or